About the Hillier Foundation

 Antarctica, which naturally is on my bucket list.

-in life and wish only pass long that which was bestowed me.
+in life I wish only to pass along that which has been bestowed me.

 Now Retired, I'm Finally Home